-Prior to the marketing in Portugal of alternative funds, the fund at stake needs to:
+Prior to the marketing of alternative funds in Portugal, the relevant fund needs to:

-- be previously authorised by the CMVM, if it is a Portuguese fund; - complete the AIFMD passport procedure to Portugal, if it is an EU fund intended to be marketed with professional investors; or - complete with the national private placement regime, if it is a third-country fund.
+- be previously authorised by the CMVM, if it is a Portuguese fund: - complete the AIFMD passport procedure to Portugal, if it is an EU fund intended to be marketed to professional investors; or - complete the national private placement regime, if it is a third-country fund.

-Afterwards, there are periodic reports to be filed with the CMVM in respect of the marketing and subscription of the alternative fund in Portugal by local investors.
+Thereafter, periodic reports must be filed with the CMVM in respect of the marketing and subscription of the alternative fund in Portugal by local investors.